aoloe/htdocs-contesto/README.md

 html & co:

-- in the splash switch the logo (and link) when image changes
+- when the splash gets too small, put the logo below the drawing
 - convert the logos to png and shrink them to the display size
-- dynamically set the href on the header's logo
 - implement the responsive variants
-- fix the width of the navigation to be the same as the content
 - simplify the styles in the navigations uls and lis
-- default language should depend on the browser or location + cookie
-- dynamically set the title of the page
+- check that the language selection / cookies is working correctly
-- add the fonts from the index?
+- add also local fonts (+cdn)
 - dynamically define the alternate page (what is it good for?)
       <meta name="generator" content="WPML ver:3.0.1 stt:4,1,3,27;0" />
       <link rel="alternate" hreflang="it-IT" href="http://contesto.illustration.ch/it/profilo/" />